 Being your own boss has its perks.

 I remember leaving the corporate world, and it was scary.
-That is the world I was familiar with, and knew I was good at.
+That is the world I was familiar with, and knew I was good at my job.
 I was comfortable with a secure income, but I wasn’t happy.

 The entrepreneur lifestyle

-In these 3 years, I have learned a lot; particularly lessons I wish I’d never had to learn.
-But we all make mistakes, and business owning is certainly full of them.
-That is how we learn.
-That is what makes us authentic teachers and coaches.
+In these three years, I’ve learned a lot; particularly lessons I wish I’d never had to learn.
+But we all make mistakes and owning a business is certainly full of them.
+That’s how we learn.
+That’s what makes us authentic teachers and coaches.

 In this blog post, I pass along a little bit of my own knowledge to you, the reader.

 What is a super nova, you ask?
-It is a star that suddenly increases greatly in brightness because of a catastrophic explosion.
+It’s a star that suddenly increases greatly in brightness because of a catastrophic explosion.

 Mistake#2: Collecting relationships rather than building relationships